datopian/playbook/dojo/analysis/README.md

 `Awesome Data Portal Needs Analysis`

+### Structure of Analysis Documents

 This is the suggested default structure for a large scale Analysis document.
-You will generally work backwards through this document adding sections as you go.
-That is, you will start with Inbox, create the Epics section, then do Research, then do Design based on the Research and finally produce the Summary which summarizes the needs (epics) and solution (design).
+You will generally **work backwards** through this structure adding sections as you go.
+That is, you will start with Inbox, create the Epics section, then do (Design) Research, then do a (Proposed) Design based on that Research.
+Finally, you will produce the Summary which summarizes the needs (epics) and solution (design).

+Plan of Work: an optional section.
+Sometimes you may add a Plan of Work section after (and above) the Design sections.
+This section breaks down the implementation work into actionable tasks following the [template for issues / tasks][issues].
+This is optional in this document for two reasons: a) this may not be necessary until later (e.g. after the design is approved) b) this is often done in another document e.g. a HackMD for easy transfer into issues in an issue tracker.

 :::tip
 Inbox and Research are both "Inbox" sections that then get distilled: Inbox into Epics and Research into Design.
-As such, it can be useful to move Research down below Epics and to mark both as done in some way e.g. by adding "Archive" to their names.
+As such, when finalizing a document you can move Research down below Epics and to mark both as done in some way e.g. by adding "Archive" to their names.
 Given their archival nature, when sharing the doc with third parties one may even consider removing these sections or clearly separating from the 3 main sections to avoid confusion.
 :::

 ```
-# Summary
+# Executive Summary

+A summary of the needs and the solution.

+Usually, starts with key needs followed with overview of the solution and key tasks.

+# Plan of Work

+One or more structured issues as per the issue/task template.

-# Design
+# Design Proposed

+This is the design of the solution.

-# Research
+# Design Research

+This is preliminary research for how to build a solution.

-# Epics
+# Needs Epics

+These are distilled needs, preferably in the form of job epics.

-# Inbox
+# Needs Inbox

+This is where you dump all incoming needs related items prior to distilling them.
 ```

-A smaller scale version of this is the [template for issues / tasks][issues].

-[issues]: /issues-tasks/

 ### Templates

 * [Google Doc Template][template]
-* [Smaller scale version template in markdown for issues / tasks][issues].
+* [Template for issues / tasks in markdown][issues].

 [template]: https://docs.google.com/document/d/1a_KTb2d70odrl1EF12AOQ0zzfxlVcHObnUPhhdFtCAw/edit#
+[issues]: /issues-tasks/

 <mermaid />